TEAM MEMBERS

 Sibel Altikulaç

-PhD student Sibel graduated from Leiden University in 2015 with a Master in Applied Neuroscience in Education and Child Studies.
+Sibel graduated from Leiden University in 2015 with a Master in Applied Neuroscience in Education and Child Studies.
 She then worked as a Research Assistant in the Brain & Development Lab (Leiden).
 In 2017 she started as a PhD student at the Vrije Universiteit Amsterdam, supervised by Prof. Dr. Nienke van Atteveldt, Prof. Dr. Lydia Krabbendam and Dr. Barbara Braams.
 As part of the Lab of Learning, her research focuses on the development of secondary school students’ mindset, their academic achievement, and academic well-being.
 She is also using neuroimaging techniques to investigate the neural development.
 Outside of the lab, Sibel loves yoga, reading, and nature walks with friends and family. |

 Rebecca van Rijn

-PhD student Rebecca graduated from both the Medical Biology Neuroscience and Cognitive Neuroscience research master at Radboud University Nijmegen in 2019.
+Rebecca graduated from both the Medical Biology Neuroscience and Cognitive Neuroscience research master at Radboud University Nijmegen in 2019.
 She first started working at the Vrije Universiteit as a research assistant for the ERC project SoConnect of Prof. Dr. Lydia Krabbendam.
 In 2021 Rebecca started her PhD focusing on prosocial (risk-taking) behaviour in adolescents, using fMRI, behavioural and EMA data collection.
 Her project is jointly supervised by Dr. Barbara Braams, Prof. Dr. Lydia Krabbendam and Prof. Dr. Paul van Lange.
 Rebecca is especially interested in adolescent development, (social) peer influences and practicing interdisciplinary research.
 When not at work, Rebecca enjoys running, going to music festivals and crafts. |

 Ana da Silva Pinho